alme197112/asd-and-Rizzo.github.io/AppIdeas/OpenWorkstation.md

 ---
 When we enter or leave VPN, change WiFi or LAN, we have event and can change default browser or close/open some programs, or other action needed.

+Prevent WiFi to turn on if some Kind of ehternet available.
+Is traffic goes WiFi it may has lesst access or worth DNS in Entprise.

 Credentials/switcher cleaner with hooks
 ---
 When we changed some credential entered in many browser and utils, we can delete or update these in one act.